Plan Your Visit

 Accessible Cart Tours

-We offer one-hour tours twice a day for up to five passengers on our quiet electric cart, led by trained Gardens docents.
+We offer one-hour tours twice daily for up to five passengers on our quiet electric cart led by trained Gardens docents.
 These tours are a wonderful opportunity for those who may not otherwise be able to experience the full extent of our gardens and trails.
-Tours must be booked one week in advance.
 To sign up, book online.

 Private Cart Tour